Francis Landey Patton: President of Princeton University, 1888–1902

 In 1891, Dr. Charles A. Briggs, Patton's former co-editor at the Presbyterian Review was appointed the first-ever Professor of Biblical Theology by Union Theological Seminary.
 In his inaugural lecture, Briggs praised higher criticism, a component of liberal Christianity, and argued that the Scriptures as a whole are riddled with errors and that the doctrine of biblical inerrancy taught at Princeton Theological Seminary "is a ghost of modern evangelicalism to frighten children."
 Patton was outraged by this lecture and moved that the General Assembly, which had the authority to veto all appointments of professors of theology at Presbyterian seminaries, should exercise this power and remove Briggs from the Union faculty.
 On Patton's urging, the General Assembly voted to remove Briggs from his position.
 The faculty of Union Theological Seminary voted to withdraw from the denomination rather than remove Briggs from his chair in order to defend the institution's academic freedom.

 Although Patton was popular as an academic, a theologian, and a public speaker, he was not a gifted administrator.
 In the 1890s, clerical control over Princeton waned, and more and more businessmen and lawyers were elected as Trustees of Princeton University.
 Dissatisfied with Patton's management of the university, in 1902, the Trustees voted to replace Patton as president, naming Woodrow Wilson as his successor.
 During his time at Princeton, Patton was elected to the American Philosophical Society (1897).

 President of Princeton Theological Seminary, 1902–1913

 Patton thus became president of Princeton Theological Seminary.
 In that capacity, he opposed Henry van Dyke's proposal to revise the Westminster Confession of Faith.

 Later years, 1913–1932

 Patton retired in 1913 and returned to his native Bermuda.
-He continued to speak out on controversies within the Presbyterian church, and during the Fundamentalist–Modernist Controversy, he supported the Fundamentalist side.
+He continued to speak out on controversies within the Presbyterian church, and during the Fundamentalist-Modernist Controversy, he supported the Fundamentalist side.
 He published a book entitled Fundamental Christianity, in which he wrote "We cannot change Christianity.
 We may reject it if we please, but its meaning is plain".

 He died in Hamilton, Bermuda on November 25, 1932.

+Family

+Patton married Rosa Stevenson on 10 October 1865.
+They had seven children; their son George became a Member of Parliament in Bermuda.